The following links are on this page.

 The early Christian writers make no definite statement whatsoever of Peter being the Bishop of Rome.
 One, Ignatius of Antioch, mentioned in a letter to Rome, that "I do not command you like Peter and Paul did".
 But on examining Ignatius's letters, we realize that he used that kind of language frequently, as to the Ephesians, he says: "I do not give you orders as being someone important", or to the Trallians "I did not consider myself qualified to give you orders as an apostle."

-The whole legend of Peter being the first "pope" in Rome, is build on supposition and a few vague phrases.
-Even the book "Lives of the Popes" by Richard McBrien, admits that,
+The whole legend of Peter being the first "pope" in Rome, is just that "a legend" built on supposition and a few vague phrases.
+Even the book "Lives of the Popes" by Richard McBrien, admits that:

 History shows that the power of the bishop of Rome grew because it was situated in the "power" capital of the "world", not because it came from Peter, or any apostolic authority.